LeClubSandwichStudio/LaCOOLBoard/README.md

  2/Download and Add the ESP8266 Hardware extension to Arduino (https://github.com/esp8266/Arduino )

+ /!\ If you already have Arduino IDE and the ESP8266 Hardware extension , make sure you upgrade them to the latest version.

  3/Download and Add the CoolBoard Library set to the Arduino IDE :

    a)First Method :